 The Board of Management is responsible for the governance of Glasgow Kelvin College.
 The strategic direction of the College is set by the Board which is responsible for all College policy.
-It conforms to legal responsibilities as defined by the Further and Higher Education (Scotland) Act 1992.
+It conforms to legal responsibilities as defined by the Further and Higher Education (Scotland) Act 1992 and is an Assigned College of the Glasgow Colleges’ Regional Board.

-The Board of Management has 13 members, including two staff representatives elected by the academic and support staff respectively, a student representative and the College Principal.
+The Board of Management has 17 members, including two staff representatives elected by the academic and support staff respectively, and two student representatives and the College Principal.
 Members of the Board serve on a voluntary basis, without remuneration, take an active interest in the work of the College and attend various college events.

-The Board normally meets four times a year and observers are welcome.
-Papers relating to the Board of Management are available on request.
-Minutes and other documents are published on this website after meetings.
+The Board normally meets five times a year and observers are welcome.
+Papers relating to the Board of Management are published on this website after meetings.

 Board Effectiveness and Self Evaluation